fx-giant/giant-documentations/visual/code-snippet.md

         var binding = quadrant.getBinding(namePath);

         if(leesa && leesa.model && leesa.model.binding) {

+            if(quadrant.selectedDataPoint == allText){
+                unpublishCrossChart(namePath, quadrant)
+            }
+            else{
+                publishCrossChart(namePath, selectedDropDown, quadrant);
+            }
+        }

+        //more codes below
+        function publishCrossChart(bindingPathName, arrayOfValuesForPublish, quadrant) {
+            //leesa is giant function
             var bindingModel = leesa.model.binding;
             //create inclusion condition is used to create the condition to be publish to all the chart var createInclusionCondition = bindingModel.createInclusionCondition;

-            //selectedDropDown is the value you want to publish, Eg: var inclusionCondition = createInclusionCondition(selectedDropDown, binding);
+            //pass the bindingPath and selected value to create the inclusionCondition var inclusionCondition = createInclusionCondition(arrayOfValuesForPublish, bindingPathName);

-            if(quadrant.selectedDataPoint == allText)
-                inclusionCondition = createInclusionCondition(quadrant.selectedDataPoint, binding)
+            //set the selecteDataPoint to selectedDropDown to use it when unpublish quadrant.selectedDataPoint(selectedDropDown);

-                //true is to remove the condition from filter and return all the charts to normal. quadrant.publishCondition(inclusionCondition, true);
+            //quadrant.publishCondtiion is to publish the condition and filter all the charts based on the conditions. quadrant.publishCondition(inclusionCondition);
-                quadrant.selectedDataPoint = "";
         }

-            else{
+        function unpublishCrossChart(bindingPathName, quadrant) {
+            var bindingModel = leesa.model.binding;
-                //quadrant.publishCondtiion is to publish the condition and filter all the charts based on the conditions. quadrant.selectedDataPoint = selectedDropDown;
+            //create inclusion condition is used to create the condition to be publish to all the chart var createInclusionCondition = bindingModel.createInclusionCondition;

-                quadrant.publishCondition(inclusionCondition);
-            }
+            //pass the bindingPath and previously selected to create the inclusionCondition var inclusionCondition = createInclusionCondition(quadrant.selectedDataPoint, bindingPathName);

+            //publish the condition to unfilter the condition quadrant.publishCondition(inclusionCondition, true);

+            //set the selectedDataPoint to empty
+            quadrant.selectedDataPoint("");
         }
     ```

 - To disable filter subscriber (disable other from filtering), use the below code in `quadrant-properties.js`
     ```js
         //more codes